pentagram-lang/pentagram-ideas/plans/memory-management.md

 ### Medium heap

-One an object's size reaches 64 KiB, it gets allocated directly from the medium heap.
+Once an object's size reaches 64 KiB, it gets allocated directly from the medium heap.

 ### Large heap